underground-software/ILKD_course_materials/assignments/final_pres_guide.md

             - How will your approach differ if you did it again?

-        - Pick and assignment you excelled at:
+        - Pick an assignment you excelled at:

             - What made your work exceptional?